-- Understand and explain/model the functions of the eye and roles of the retina. - Describe the reception of light waves as they relate to color perceived by the brain and differentiate between animals with greater and lesser light sensitivity. - Analyze the role of brain processing from the filtration of light energy to perception and application. - Describe the survival value of vision and compare it to case studies with loss of vision.
+- Analzye and explain/model the functions of the eye and roles of the retina. - Describe how light waves relate to color as perceived by the brain, and analyze why specific animals have greater or lesser light sensitivity. - Analyze brain processes from the filtration of light energy to perception and application. - Describe the survival value of vision and compare it to case studies with loss of vision.